Amazing (Aerosmith song): Music video

-The accompanying music video for the song, directed by Marty Callner, is well known for its depiction of digital technology and was the second appearance of Alicia Silverstone in the band's videos.
+The accompanying music video for the song, directed by American director Marty Callner, is well known for its depiction of digital technology and was the second appearance of Alicia Silverstone in the band's videos.
 Paired with her was Jason London, star of Dazed and Confused, a film which was released in the same year as Get a Grip and which memorably made numerous references to Aerosmith.
 The characters appear in the music video as two cyberspace kids who escape to a world of virtual reality together, neither realizing the other is also in virtual reality.
 The head-mounted display worn by London in the video was manufactured by Liquid Image, who was contacted by the production crew and asked to provide a head-mounted display system for the VR sequence.
 Aerosmith guitarist Joe Perry suffered a slight head injury during the making of the video, and it was extended by 52 seconds at the end, where two loops were inserted.
+The video was nominated for Best Clip of the Year in the category for Rock at the 1994 Billboard Music Video Awards.

+Synopsis

-In the virtual dream world, the two embark on a motorcycle journey and sky-dive, as well as engage in a steamy makeout session.
+In the virtual dream world, Silverstone and London embark on a motorcycle journey and sky-dive, as well as engage in a steamy makeout session.
 One part of the video shows the characters boarding and taking flight in a biplane which, combined with the digital technology, creates what is often regarded as a fascinating dichotomy between antiquated and modern technology, in some ways presenting a parallel for the characters.
 Meanwhile, members of the band perform in various parts throughout the song, including in a tunnel, as well as solo shots of Steven Tyler in a room by himself and Joe Perry playing a guitar solo with a cityscape in the background.
 At the end of the video, it is discovered that it was Silverstone who was engaging in the virtual fantasy.